-Which kind of ground are you most like?
+• Which kind of ground are you most like?

-or 40 years Christians gather in communities to hear and live the teachings Jesus sowed in his preaching.
-Then as the eyewitness disciples are martyred or die of old age, evangelists write down and arrange oral traditions on the broad outlines of Jesus' life his public ministry, death, and resurrection.
+Christians gather in communities to hear and live the teachings Jesus sowed in his preaching.
+Then as the eyewitness disciples are martyred or die of old age, evangelists write down and arrange oral traditions on the broad outlines of Jesus' life-his public ministry, death, and resurrection.